grahamgilbert/crypt-server-saml/README.md

 You will almost certainly need to edit `settings.py` and provide your own metadata.xml file from your SAML provider.

+_The following instructions are provided as a best effort to help get started.
+They might require modifications to meet specific environments._

 ## settings.py changes you will certainly need to make
 - `SAML_ATTRIBUTE_MAPPING` (These values come from OpenLDAP, Active Directory, etc)
 - `SAML_CONFIG`